Isolating Game

 structure.
 It seems to have no exception to this rule.

-A good example of a game to play by your own.
-There is no need of an adversary to play solitaire.
+A good example of a game to play on your own.
+There is no need for an opponent to play solitaire even in an electronic version. |

-A match of chess can be played only by two opponents.
-Eletronic versions allow to play against an digital opponent.
+A Chess match can be played only by two opponents.
+Electronic version allows you to play against a digital opponent. |

 Multiplayer obviously requires a larger number of players and is comprised of a wide range of games from traditional Bingo matches to Counter Strike or League of Legends online games.

-Bingo is a game that allows multiplayer matches.
+Bingo is a game that allows multiplayer matches. |

 Any game must have an Exit Condition.
 According to the game there might be Draw and Defeat situations.
 However, all games must have a Victory situation that leads the game to an end.
 Nowadays we can find lots of games with educational purposes that simply don´t have any situation to lead the player to lose or even draw a match.
 Some commercial games, in order to ease the winning process, introduced the Continue option in order to keep the player trying on and on until Victory situation is reached.
 It was very common on arcade machines in the 80´s and 90´s.